All About My Bougainvilleas!

 (Click to view full photos)

-Here is a magenta colored Bougainvillea that i have growing in a pot on the opposite side of the Barbara Karst bougainvillea I have.
-They are both only a year old, so we will see how they establish themselves.
+This magenta bougainvillea is growing in a pot on the opposite side of my Barbara Karst bougainvillea.
+Both are only about a year old, so it’ll be interesting to see how they establish themselves over time.

-Pictured below is my bougainvillea 'Raspberry Ice'.
-Beautiful variegated leaves with hot pink bracts that flower when it's sunny, hot and dry.
-I planted a hedge of 5 of them and as you can see, they are growing up beautifully.
-They aren't in bloom right now, but the foliage is beautiful enough for me!
+Below is my ‘Raspberry Ice’ bougainvillea—a real stunner with variegated foliage and hot pink bracts that bloom when it’s sunny, hot, and dry.
+I planted a hedge of five, and as you can see, they’re growing in beautifully.
+They’re not blooming at the moment, but honestly, the foliage alone is worth it!

 (Click to view full size photos)